tapio/live-server/README.md

 * `--quiet` - suppress logging
 * `--open=PATH` - launch browser to PATH instead of server root

+Default options:

+If a file `~/.live-server.json` exists it will be loaded and used as default options for live-server on the command line.
+See "Usage from node" for option names.

 Usage from node
 ---------------